helgoboss/helgobox/doc/user-guide.md

   FX has been focused before.
 If the active preset is already linked to an FX, you can unlink it.
     - All links will be saved in the REAPER resource directory (REAPER → Actions → Show action list... → Show REAPER resource path in explorer/finder) at `Data/helgoboss/realearn/auto-load-configs/fx.json`.

+**Attention:** This currently doesn't work with FX that's on the monitoring FX chain!

 #### Mapping row